openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 To do this, there are two possible approaches to consider:
 - Look up the Machine API MachineSet mirror to determine the authoritative API and update accordingly
   - This would be a carry patch to the autoscaler, which, may cause maintenance toil over time
-- Allow the Autoscaler to update the Cluster API MachineSet, but allow the synchronisation controller to identify the update has come from the Autoscaler, and mirror it to the authoritative MachineSet as appropriate
+- Allow the Autoscaler to update the Cluster API MachineSet, but allow the sync controller to identify the update has come from the Autoscaler, and mirror it to the authoritative MachineSet as appropriate
   - This could be achieved by observing the managed fields property of the replicas field and determine which actor updated it.
   If the Autoscaler last changed the replica count, it should be mirrored back to the Machine API MachineSet if it is authoritative.
   - This creates an exception to the rules outline above and adds complication to the conversion, but, may be less of a burden than carrying a patch in the autoscaler

 Both avenues above will need to be explored further before a decision is made on how the Autoscaler will handle mixed MachineSet clusters.

-#### Validation of the authoritative API

-The authoritative API has two valid values, `machine.openshift.io` and `cluster.x-k8s.io`.
-Any other value is an error.
-To prevent invalid values, a new validating admission webhook will be introduced to validate the value of the annotation.

-This webhook will be configured to accept resources from the Machine API group and check the annotation value is permitted.
-Any invalid value will be rejected by the webhook.

-In addition to this, the webhook will validate, on a change of authoritative API, that the synchronisation is up to date.
-If the value of the `machine.openshift.io/synchronised-generation` annotation does not match the current generation, the change will be rejected and requested to be retried once the synchronisation has occurred.

 ### Risks and Mitigations